liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     http://localhost:8080/event-listing-portlet/api/jsonws

-Each entity's available operations are listed on the plugin's JSON web service API page.
+Each entity's available operations are listed on the plugin's JSON web services API page.
 You can invoke JSON web services directly from your browser.
 For example, bring up a test form for your Event entity's *delete-event* operation and click on its link.

 ![Figure 4.8: You'll see a page displaying the name of the service method, its required parameters, its return type, possible exceptions it can throw, and a form for entering its parameters.](../../images/invoking-sb-generated-json-ws.png)

-The only parameter required for the *delete-event* operation is a event ID.
+The only parameter required for the `delete-event` operation is a event ID.
 Since we haven't covered creating the UI for adding our Event entities, you probably don't have any events in your database.
 But if you did, you could check for an event's ID in your `Event_Event` database table.
 Then you could enter the